Blizzard president J. Allen Brack interview — Designing a company to last for generations

 J. Allen Brack has been president of Blizzard Entertainment for just a few weeks.
-But I wouldn’t call him a whippersnapper, as he has worked in games for 24 years and he’s a black belt in a Korean martial art.
+But I wouldn’t call him a whippersnapper, as he has worked in games for 24 years and he’s a black belt in a Korean martial art, Tukong Moosul.
 Brack took over from Mike Morhaime, who cofounded Blizzard in the 1990s and propelled the Irvine, California-based company to the top of the video game industry on the strength of hits such as World of Warcraft, StarCraft, Diablo, Hearthstone, and Overwatch.

 In the crazy world of angry gamers, Morhaime stood out as a voice for reason and kindness.
 At a games industry gala, he thanked me for 25 years of game industry coverage.
 He engaged with fans through the company’s annual BlizzCon event and occasional speeches.
 During the height of the Gamergate controversy in 2014 and afterward, Morhaime advocated kindness to gamers and those who make games.